 Alexandra joined Watsi on July 25th, 2016.
-Five years ago, Alexandra joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Alexandra's most recent donation traveled 8,500 miles to support John, a 10-year-old boy from Kenya, to fund clubfoot treatment so he can walk and run.
+Six years ago, Alexandra joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Alexandra's most recent donation traveled 8,500 miles to support Kasaine, an 8-year-old boy from Kenya, to fund clubfoot treatment so he can walk and run.

 Alexandra has funded healthcare for 69 patients in 10 countries.